Clffordojuka/Tinymlops/README.md

 Planned next steps include:

+* optimizer upgrades such as Adam
+* improved weight initialization
 * richer dataset handling
-* broader model support
+* classification support
-* improved checkpoint and artifact handling
-* architecture and workflow documentation in `docs/`
-* DVC remote storage
+* remote DVC storage
-* improved experiment management
+* stronger experiment management
-* stronger model/version promotion workflow
+* improved reporting and architecture comparison
-* broader CI and deployment workflow
+* broader CI and deployment workflows
+* more detailed design documentation in `docs/`

 ## Project goals

 This project is designed as both:

-* a learning-oriented systems implementation in C
+* a learning-oriented ML systems implementation in C
 * a compact portfolio-grade MLOps workflow

 It prioritizes: